Dropout as a Regularizer of Interaction Effects: Preliminaries and Related Work

-In this paper, we use the concept of \emph{pure interaction effects} from \cite{lengerich2019purifying}.
-According to this definition, a pure interaction effect is variance explained by a group of variables $u$ that \emph{cannot} be explained by any subset of $u$.
-This definition is equivalent to the functional ANOVA decomposition of the overall function $F$: Given a density $w(X)$ and $\Fc^u \subset \Lc^2(\R^u)$ the family of allowable functions for variable set $u$, the weighted functional ANOVA \cite{hooker2004diagnostics,hooker2007generalized,cuevas2004anova} decomposition of $F(X)$ is:
+In this paper, we use the concept of \emph{pure interaction effects} from \cite{lengerich2019purifying}: a pure interaction effect is variance explained by a group of variables $u$ that \emph{cannot} be explained by any group of variables $u'$ where $\abs{u'} < \abs{u}$ (e.g. any subset of $u$).
+Multiplicative terms like $X_1X_2$ are often used to encode ``interaction effects".
+They are, however, only \emph{pure} interaction effects if $X_1$ and $X_2$ are uncorrelated and have mean zero; otherwise, some portion of the variance in the outcome $X_1X_2$ could be explained by main effects of each individual variable.
+Correlation between two variables does not imply an interaction effect on the outcome, and an interaction effect of two variables on the outcome does not imply correlation between the variables.

-i.e., each member $f_u$ is orthogonal to the members which operate on a subset of the variables in $u$.
-Once this decomposition has been found, we have a set of functions $f_u$ which all have zero-mean and can be analyzed independently.
-We say that an interaction effect $f_u$ is of \emph{order} $k$ if $|u| = k$.
+This definition of pure interaction effects is equivalent to the functional ANOVA (fANOVA) decomposition: Given a density $w(X)$ and $\Fc^u \subset \Lc^2(\R^u)$ the family of allowable functions for variable set $u$, the weighted fANOVA \citep{hooker2004diagnostics,hooker2007generalized,cuevas2004anova} decomposition of $F(X)$ is:

-This definition is intrinsically linked to the functional ANOVA decomposition which provides a unique decomposition of an overall function into functions of sets of variables according to a data distribution.
-Thus, interaction effects can only be defined while simultaneously defining a data distribution.
-An example of this interplay between the data distribution and the interaction definition is shown in Figure~\ref{fig:toy_intx}.
+i.e., each member $f_u$ is orthogonal to the members which operate on any subset of $u$.\footnote{ The fANOVA decomposition describes a unique decomposition for a given data distribution; thus, pure interaction effects are defined in conjunction with a data distribution.
+An example of this interplay between is shown in Figure~\ref{fig:toy_intx}.
 As \cite{lengerich2019purifying} describe, the correct distribution to use is the data-generating distribution $p(x)$.
-In studies on real data, estimating $p(x)$ is one of the central challenges of machine learning; for this paper, we use only simulation data for which we know $p(x)$ and can precisely study the effects of Dropout.
+Estimating $p(x)$ is one of the central challenges of machine learning; for this paper, we mainly use simulation data for which we know $p(x)$. } An interaction effect $f_u$ is of \emph{order} $k$ if $|u| = k$.
+Given $N$ variables, there are ${N \choose k}$ possible sets of size $k$, so we say that there are ${N \choose k}$ interaction effects of order $k$.

-While multiplicative terms like $X_1X_2$ are often used to encode ``interaction effects", they are only \emph{pure} interaction effects if $X_1$ and $X_2$ are uncorrelated and have mean zero.
-When the two variables are correlated, some portion of the variance in the outcome $X_1X_2$ can be explained by main effects of each individual variable (e.g. if $X_1$ and $X_2$ are perfectly correlated, $X_1X_2 = X_1^2$).
-Note, however, that correlation between two input variables does not imply an interaction effect on the outcome, and an interaction effect of two input variables on the outcome does not imply correlation between the variables.